plmaida/Data_Science_1_Assignments/Clustering/README.md

 The resulting code using euclidean distance and centroids were able to determine a very similar result:
 ![kmeans](https://user-images.githubusercontent.com/38801847/52526935-6dc33a80-2c8e-11e9-8d35-ee8d3f4ef266.PNG)

+# Titanic Dataset
 A similar method was used on the second dataset (the titanic dataset).
-This file runs using python titanic_kmeans.py
+This file runs using python titanic_kmeans.py.
+The difference is mainly in the preprocessing of the data, as there are 6 features when compared to 2.

 The resulting dendrogram is shown here:
 ![dendrogram_q2](https://user-images.githubusercontent.com/38801847/52526968-1a9db780-2c8f-11e9-9861-0ca9c39a3563.jpg)